Azure-Samples/active-directory-dotnet-native-desktop/README.md

 ### Update the Active Directory tenant application registration for `TodoListService-NativeDotNet`

 1. Navigate to the [Azure portal](https://portal.azure.com).
 1. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant containing the `TodoListService-NativeDotNet` application.
+And select **Azure Active Directory**
-1. On the applications tab, select the `TodoListService-NativeDotNet` application.
+1. On the **[App registrations](https://go.microsoft.com/fwlink/?linkid=2083908)** tab, select the `TodoListService-NativeDotNet` application.
-1. From the Settings -> Reply URLs menu, update the Sign-On URL, and Reply URL fields to the address of your service, for example [https://TodoListService-NativeDotNet-contoso.azurewebsites.net](https://TodoListService-NativeDotNet-contoso.azurewebsites.net).
+1. From the Authentication -> Redirect URIs menu, update the Redirect URI field to the address of your service, for example [https://TodoListService-NativeDotNet-contoso.azurewebsites.net](https://TodoListService-NativeDotNet-contoso.azurewebsites.net).
 Save the configuration.

 ### Update the `TodoListClient-NativeDotNet` to call the `TodoListService-NativeDotNet` Running in Azure Web Sites